Tutulhosen/form-validation/README.md

 <img src="img.png">

 #### Our project features--
--get  data from all input fiend
+- get  data from all input fiend
--email validate by filter
+- email validate by filter
--fixed email check
+- fixed email check
--get all notification for every field in array.
+- get all notification for every field in array.
--create different function for difrent condition
+- create different function for difrent condition
--etc
+- etc

 ``` php